Living for the next business win, John was travelling on the shifting sands of success

 The turnaround that led to 65 offices nationally and a $40 million sale

 Everything became a lot clearer for John when he stepped away from his business and took a stocktake of his priorities and how these were reflected in his life.
 It was not easy, but with the help of an Executive Coach, John reduced his working hours down to 50 and started to invest more time with his family and local community.
 He was able to breathe again and look at his business from a more strategic perspective, transforming it so that it could become a vehicle for social change.
 Following seven principles he describes in his book Enriched, John expanded his finance business into a franchise, opening 60 offices across Australia.
-At the age of 49, John sold the company to a Packed backed ASX listed company for $40 million.
+At the age of 49, John sold the company to a Packer backed ASX listed company for $40 million.

 Life of impact and adventure

 Selling Garrisons gave John the freedom to pursue his childhood dream and mentor others to use their entrepreneurial gifts so their business not only thrives but achieves social impact both locally and abroad.
-As co-founder of Business on Purpose and Chairman of Empart, an NGO bringing transformation to some of the poorest regions in Asia, John activates entrepreneurs and business owners to realise their potential by discovering their life purpose and leveraging opportunities to integrate this with their businesses.
+As co-founder of Business With A Purpose and Chairman of Empart, an NGO bringing transformation to some of the poorest regions in Asia, John activates entrepreneurs and business owners to realise their potential by discovering their life purpose and leveraging opportunities to integrate this with their businesses.